 TO THE TOP ↑

-at the Arts High School in 1946-50, classmate of Marirosa Toscani Ballo at the Brera Academy in 1948-50.
-He studied architecture at the Politecnico University of Milan in 1951-53 and at the School of Architecture of the University of Venice in 1953-57, but interrupted his studies before graduating.
+from 1946 to 1950 at the Arts High School in Milan, and a classmate of Marirosa Toscani Ballo at the Brera Academy of Arts in 1948-50.
+He studied architecture at the Politecnico of Milan in 1951-53 and the School of Architecture at the University of Venice in 1953-57, but interrupted his studies before graduating.

-Since 16 years old, he started to collect a series of short internships with some of the best Italian architects and designers of that time: Achille
+Since he was 16 years old, he started to collect a series of short internships with some of the best Italian architects and designers of that time — Achille Castiglioni

 and Pier Giacomo Castiglioni